detective-sokka/portfolio-website/README.md

 # Portfolio Website
 This is my portfolio website.
-I will be using HTML, CSS, JS, JQuery and React to make this
+I will be using the following to make this:
+1. HTML
+2. CSS
+3. JavaScript